Postgraduate Research: How to Apply

 Research Degree Application Procedure

-All postgraduate research applications to DCU are processed through the University's online application system.
+All postgraduate research applications to DCU are processed through the University's Student Application Portal.
 Before applying, we recommend that you read the information below.
 General information on making an application is available from the Registry website.

 All formal DCU research degree applications submitted online require the following: